mubashirzamir/docker-compose-laravel/README.md

 - If you see any errors about readonly variables from the above step, you can ignore them and continue
 - Re-build the containers by running `docker compose build --no-cache`

 Then, either bring back up your container network or re-run the command you were trying before, and see if that fixes it.

+## WSL2 Performance Optimization

+Add information from Vite's docs here.

+## aschmelyun start
+---
 ## MailHog

 The current version of Laravel (9 as of today) uses MailHog as the default application for testing email sending and general SMTP work during local development.
 Using the provided Docker Hub image, getting an instance set up and ready is simple and straight-forward.
 The service is included in the `compose-development.yml` file, and spins up alongside the webserver and database services.

 To see the dashboard and view any emails coming through the system, visit [localhost:8025](http://localhost:8025) after running `docker compose -f compose-development.yml --env-file .env.development up -d`.

-## WSL2 Performance Optimization

-Add information from Vite's docs here.

 ## Usage in Production

 While I originally created this template for local development, it's robust enough to be used in basic Laravel application deployments.
 The biggest recommendation would be to ensure that HTTPS is enabled by making additions to the `nginx/default.conf` file and utilizing something like [Let's Encrypt](https://hub.docker.com/r/linuxserver/letsencrypt) to produce an SSL certificate.

-## This is where your Laravel app goes

-To get started, **delete the contents of this folder** and then do one of the following:
+## aschmelyun end